backstage/backstage/docs/plugins/new-backend-system.md

   scope: 'plugin', // can be 'root' or 'plugin'

   // The defaultFactory is optional to implement but it will be used if no other factory is provided to the backend.
-  // This is allows for the backend to provide a default implementation of the service without having to wire it beforehand.
+  // This enables the backend to provide a default implementation of the service without having to wire it beforehand.
   defaultFactory: async service =>
     createServiceFactory({
       service,